anataliocs/prediction-market-dapp-example/README.md

 ## `_transfer`

 Transfers a quantity of assets, defined by a tokenID, from one address to another address.
-Calls either `_transferCollateral` or `TransferHelper._transferFromERC1155`.

 Parameters: